-Competition status: Open
+Competition status: Closed for entries

 Publication: The CASE Journal